-Creating or growing a brand is one of my favourite things to do, if not my favourite.
-It never used to be, I used to get daunted by the competition and what I had to offer or what I would do with the site.
-Now I build MVPS for fun on weekends.
+Creating or growing a brand is one of my favorite things to do, if not my favorite.
+It never used to be, as I used to get daunted by the competition.
+However, things have changed and I now build MVPS for fun on weekends.

-One of the first things you need to decide on when starting a blog.
+One of the first things you need to decide on when starting a blog is choosing the name.
 It is easy to get trapped in the circle of picking a name that is unique and that no one else will have, while still having a name that reflects who you are as a blogger and traveler.

 These tips will help you find a name that completely suits your blog, while still staying unique, easy for readers to remember, and also a name that can’t be confused with numbers or symbols.